Marian Kotleba

 Marian Kotleba ([ˈmari.aŋ ˈkɔtleba]; born 7 April 1977) is a Slovak politician and leader of the far-right, neo-Nazi political party Kotlebists – People's Party Our Slovakia (Kotlebovci – Ľudová strana Naše Slovensko).

-He served as the Governor of Banská Bystrica Region from 2013 to 2017.
+He served as the governor of Banská Bystrica Region from 2013 to 2017.
 He was a presidential candidate in the 2019 election, in which he finished fourth.

 Early life and education

 Born in Banská Bystrica in what was then Czechoslovakia, Kotleba attended the local Jozef Murgas High School.
 After finishing his education at a Grammar School he enrolled at the Matej Bel University receiving a Master's Degree in Pedagogics, later he once again enrolled at the Economics faculty at the same university and graduated with a master's degree in Economics.

 After studies he taught at the Sports Grammar School (Športové gymnázium Banská Bystrica) specialising in sports.

 Political views

-Kotleba supports Jozef Tiso and the First Slovak Republic, and he is openly against Roma people, Slovak National Uprising, NATO, the United States and the European Union.
+Kotleba supports Jozef Tiso and the First Slovak Republic, and he is openly against Roma people, the Slovak National Uprising, NATO, the United States, and the European Union.
 According to Hospodárske noviny, his position on the Holocaust is unclear.
 The BBC and The Economist have described him as a neo-Nazi.
 Kotleba has promoted the Zionist Occupation Government conspiracy theory and described Jews as "devils in human skin".

-Kotleba has received a negative reception from the Slovak and foreign media due to his political views.
+Kotleba has had a negative reception from the Slovak and foreign media due to his political views.
 Outlets such as Pravda, Denník SME, and Aktuality have characterized him as "extremist", "fascist", and "neo-Nazi".